nbond211/immigration-project/README.md

 - Have all charts but the map inform user that no country has been select on load General
 - Add titles to all graphs
--fix/add labels
+    - working titles are in comments of script above each function generating said chart -fix/add labels
     -non-quota chart has "tempurature" as y axis label
 - Add storyingtelling text between/above/below charts (?)